syl20bnr/spacemacs-elpa-mirror/stable-melpa/mips-mode-readme.txt

-An Emacs major mode for MIPS Assembly based off haxor-mode.
+A major mode for MIPS Assembly, loosely based off haxor-mode.
 Written for the MIPS Assembly track on exercism.io.
+A MIPS interpreter such as spim must be installed for the code evaluation features.